jnoriega232/post-install-config/README.md

 <h3>Next: Configure Roles </h3>

-- Make sure you are in admin panel (top right shows the opposite of which panel you are in)
+- Make sure you are in the admin panel (top right shows the opposite of which panel you are in)
 	- If the top right says "Agent Panel" you are in the admin panel
 - Select the Agents tab --> Roles --> + Add New Role
 	- Name : Supreme Admin